michaelwartmann/papa/README.md

 2. **Using the Quotes Page:**
    - Access the quotes page to explore Goethe’s famous quotes.
    - Use the "Neues Zitat anzeigen" button to load a new quote.

+3. **Using the Quotes Page:**
+   - Access the quotes page to explore Goethe’s famous quotes.
-   - Click the heart button to like a quote.
+   - Use the "Neues Gedicht anzeigen" button to load a new quote.
-   - Toggle between all quotes and favorites using the "Nur Lieblingszitate anzeigen" button.

-3. **Using the Ebook Reader:**
+4. **Using the Ebook Reader:**
    - Open the ebook reader from the main page.
    - Select a work from the dropdown menu to start reading.
-   - Use the "Weiter" button to go to the next page and "Zurück" to go back.
+   - Use the "Weiter" buttons to go to the next page and "Zurück" to go back.

 ## **Setup and Customization**